la-mar/sunstruck-api/README.md

   - A user account can be tied to multiple client credentials

   - Social login (google, twitter, github)
+  - More intuitive pagination
+    - Can the response be modified from inside the dependency (e.g. adding headers)?

 #### Database Improvements